 NovaDAX is a crypto exchange from Brazil that launched in 2018.
 The land of samba and football (“soccer” for you Americans) is actually also a wasp nest of crypto exchanges.

 The trading volume at this platform is decent.
-The 24 hour trading volume on the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), was USD 10.2 million.
+The 24 hour trading volume on the date of last updating this review (2 December 2021), was USD 13.4 million.
 This is a decent trading volume, but there is of course a long distance up to the industry giants.
-On this day, the number one exchange in the adjusted 24 hour trading volume list from coinmarketcap.com was Etherflyer with USD 4.38 billion.

 If you would like to do your trading while on your phone, NovaDAX makes this possible.
 You can download their app from both Google Play and App Store.
 Most people prefer to do their crypto trading on their desktop, but don’t let anyone else tell you what to do.

 NovaDAX only supports Brazilians or foreigners with CPF (Brazilian Tax ID).
 So, if you’re not Brazilian you can’t trade here.
 But if you’re a non-Brazilian investor, don’t worry.
 Just use our Exchange Finder or the filters in our Exchange List to find an exchange available to you.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the buy & sell interface at NovaDAX: